 Added by Daniel P Quinn on September 19, 2016 at 2:00pm — No Comments

 Three of Ireland’s well-loved 18th century Gaelic poets lie at rest in the graveyard of Creggan Church, near to my hometown of Crossmaglen, County Armagh.
-The poets, Filid Art Mc Cooey, Padraig MacAliondain and the rapparee poet Seamus…Continue
+The poets, Filid Art Mc Cooey, Padraig MacAliondain and the rapparee poet Seamus mor MacMurphy sleep under the oaks and elms in the company…Continue

 In 2011, I explored the farming area of Ardsallagh in the Clashmore parish of Waterford.
 My Hogan ancestors farmed in this area, which overlooks the Blackwater River.
-We enjoyed crossing the bridge to Youghal in County Cork and doing research in the Waterford library in…Continue
+We enjoyed crossing the bridge to Youghal in County Cork and doing research in the Waterford library in Dungarvan, where my Whelan ancestors lived.
+Would love to…Continue

 The number if married couples in Ireland who met in dance halls is considerable.
 That is particularly true of people who were married in the '60s and '70s.
 At that time, dancing was Ireland’s most popular pastime among young people.
 It was not confined to youth, as many people, including married couples, enjoyed the music,…Continue